yiyanglin98/zendesk-ticket-viewer/README.md

 ### `yarn start`

 It starts the frontend.
-Run it under the zendesk-ticket-viewer founder.
+Run it under the zendesk-ticket-viewer folder.

 ### `sh ./run_tests.sh`